davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/search-the-web.md

 also keeps track of your activity to some degree; see my answer in [How can I view vote history from all Stack Exchange sites? - Meta Stack Exchange](https://meta.stackexchange.com/a/379518/1208843) however.
 Try to make a comment or some other change to bookmark that you've made a significant investment in understanding a question and answer.
+If you have many links you want to provide, consider creating your own answer.
 See the *sxda* bookmark for [User davidvandebunte
 - Stack Exchange - activity](https://stackexchange.com/users/309544/davidvandebunte?tab=activity).

 ##### Wikipedia